CodePlusPixel/codepluspixel/README.md

 # 📚 Publishing

-Creating and publishing books, leading cultural & educational projects.
+Creating and publishing books, with a focus on cultural and educational projects.

 ## Writing & Editing